 Akamai competes with content delivery network providers such as Cloudflare (NYSE:NET), Google (NASDAQ:GOOG) (NASDAQ:GOOGL), Amazon (NASDAQ:AMZN), and Microsoft (NASDAQ:MSFT) as well as innovators in edge computing such as Fastly (NYSE:FSLY).

-As you can see below, Akamai's revenue growth has been unimpressive over the last two years, growing from quarterly revenue of $842.7 million in Q1 FY2021, to $915.7 million.
+As you can see below, Akamai's revenue growth has been unimpressive over the last two years, growing from $852.8 million in Q2 FY2021 to $935.7 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Akamai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 60.5% in Q1.
+Akamai's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 60.1% in Q2.

-That means that for every $1 in revenue the company had $0.61 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.60 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Akamai's gross margin is poor for a SaaS business and we'd like to see it start improving.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Akamai's free cash flow came in at $11.3 million in Q1, down 93.4% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Akamai's free cash flow came in at $234.3 million in Q2, down 12.3% year on year.

-Akamai has generated $873.2 million in free cash flow over the last twelve months, an impressive 24.1% of revenues.
-This extremely high FCF margin is a result of Akamai asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Akamai has generated $920.8 million in free cash flow over the last 12 months, an impressive 25.2% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

-Sporting a market capitalization of $12.4 billion, more than $751.9 million in cash and with positive free cash flow over the last twelve months, we're confident that Akamai has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $14.5 billion, a $790.6 million cash balance, and positive free cash flow over the last 12 months, we're confident that Akamai has the resources needed to pursue a high-growth business strategy.

-It was good to see Akamai provide next quarter revenue outlook exceeding analysts’ expectations.
-And we were also glad that the revenue guidance for the rest of the year exceeded expectations.
-Zooming out, we think this was a decent quarter, showing the company is staying on target.
-The company is up 5.12% on the results and currently trades at $83 per share.
+It was comforting to see Akamai beat analysts' revenue guidance expectations, even if just slightly.
+Additionally, the company raised its revenue and EPS guidance for the full year.
+That really stood out as a positive in these results.
+Zooming out, we think this was a decent quarter, showing that the company is staying on target.
+The stock is up 8.22% after reporting and currently trades at $102.8 per share.

 Is Now The Time?

-When considering Akamai, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of Akamai we will be cheering from the sidelines.
+When considering an investment in Akamai, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of Akamai, we'll be cheering from the sidelines.
 Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
-And while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately gross margins show its business model is much less lucrative than the best software businesses.
+And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, the downside is that its customer acquisition is less efficient than many comparable companies and its gross margins show its business model is much less lucrative than the best software businesses.

-Akamai's price to sales ratio based on the next twelve months is 3.2x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Akamai's price to sales ratio based on the next 12 months is 3.8x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.